vegaprotocol/vega/codingstyle.md

 func TestCollateralContinuousTradingFeeTransfer(t *testing.T) {}
 ```

 Each main test function contains a number of `t.Run("brief description of the specific test", testSpecificCaseFunc)` statements.
-The advandate is that running `go test -v ./collateral/...` groups the output per functionality, listing each specific test case, and whether or not it succeeded.
-Opeing the file, jumping to a test group and locating the specific test case is faster to do than to filter through the same number of tests in a single file without any grouping applied to them.
+The advantage is that running `go test -v ./collateral/...` groups the output per functionality, listing each specific test case, and whether or not it succeeded.
+Opening the file, jumping to a test group and locating the specific test case is faster to do than to filter through the same number of tests in a single file without any grouping applied to them.

 It's also easier on reviewers to look at a PR and find a new test group when a new feature is added.
 If no such group is found, then it's pretty obvious no new tests were added.
 If a new group is added, we can see in a single function what scenario's have a unit test covering them.

 When changes to specs, or internal implementations of existing features happen, these groups aid in refactoring.
-If the MarkToMarket transfers change in whatever way, we should be able to get the tests to pass simply by updating the `TestCollateralMarkToMarket` group.
+If the `MarkToMarket` transfers change in whatever way, we should be able to get the tests to pass simply by updating the `TestCollateralMarkToMarket` group.

 ## Protobuf